Mahapadma Nanda

-Mahapadma Nanda (IAST: Mahāpadmānanda; c. mid 4th century BCE), according to the Puranas, was the first Emperor of the Nanda Empire of ancient India.
+Mahapadma Nanda (IAST: Mahāpadmānanda; c. mid 4th century BCE), according to the Puranas, was the first Nanda king of Magadha.

 The Puranas describe him as a son of the last Shaishunaga king Mahanandin and a Shudra woman.
 These texts credit him with extensive conquests that expanded the Empire far beyond the Magadha region.
-The different Puranas variously give the length of his reign as 28 or 88 years, and state that his eight sons ruled in succession after him.
+The different Puranas give the length of his reign as 27 or 88 years, and state that his eight sons ruled in succession after him.

-The Buddhist texts don't mention him, and instead name the first Nanda ruler as robber-turned-king Ugrasena, who was succeeded by his eight brothers, the last of whom was Dhana Nanda.
+Buddhist texts don't mention him, and instead name the first Nanda ruler as robber-turned king Ugrasena, who was succeeded by his eight brothers, the last of whom was Dhana Nanda.

 Reign

 According to the Puranas, Mahapadma or Mahapadma-pati (literally, "lord of the great lotus") was the first Nanda king.
 He was the son of the last Shaishunaga king Mahanandin and a Shudra woman.

 The Puranas describe him as ekarat (sole sovereign) and sarva-kshatrantaka (destroyer of all the Kshatriyas).
 The Kshastriyas (warriors and rulers) said to have been exterminated by Mahapadma include Maithalas, Kasheyas, Ikshvakus, Panchalas, Shurasenas, Kurus, Haihayas, Vitihotras, Kalingas, and Ashmakas.